 How can wine grapes grow in such a hot climate?

 For those who know, the 30th parallel (above and below the equator) is considered the theoretical boundary of successful grape growing.
-So it might be a surprise that a region so close to the tropics such as Mexico can grow grapes at all.
-Fortunately, the region is arid and vineyards are located at high altitudes, which provide more cooling breezes and an increased diurnal shift (e.g. it’s cold at night).
+So it might be a surprise that a region so close to the tropics can grow grapes at all.
+Fortunately, the region is arid (grapes don’t like humidity) and vineyards are located at high altitudes, which provides cooler air and an increased diurnal shift (e.g. it’s cold at night).
 Of course, because it’s so dry, irrigation is almost always required.

 Here’s a breakdown of the major regions to know:

 The vast majority of wine production (about 85%) occurs in the state of Baja California, which is just a smidgen north of the 30° latitude line.
 The region benefits from the cooling breezes of the Pacific Ocean.

 There are over 150 wineries in the Baja Peninsula, and the number is growing.
 Most are fairly small scale operations, bottling under 100,000 cases annually.
 The Mediterranean climate, morning fog from the Pacific, and valley topography feel pretty similar to parts of California.
 The major wine-making sub-regions here including Valle de Guadalupe, Valle de Calafia, Valle de San Vincente, and Valle de Santo Tomás, are characterized by granite-rich alluvial soils – attributes you might expect to find in the Northern Rhône Valley of France.